boazsegev/facil.io/README.md

 ## Forking, Contributing and all that Jazz

 Sure, why not.
-If you can add Solaris or Windows support to `libreact`, that could mean `lib-server` would become available for use on these platforms as well (as well as the HTTP protocol implementation and all the niceties).
+If you can add Solaris or Windows support to `evio`, that could mean `facil` would become available for use on these platforms as well (as well as the HTTP protocol implementation and all the niceties).

 If you encounter any issues, open an issue (or, even better, a pull request with a fix) - that would be great :-)